Sieboldianus/beancount-hibiscus-importer/README.md

 - **Duplicate detection**: `huid`s are also used to avoid importing hibiscus transactions multiple times.
 A cache of already processed `huid`s is kept in `PROCESSED_HUIDS_FILE`.
 This feature can be turned off in the importer function (set `ignore_already_processed=False`)
 - **Account Mappings**: Multiple Hibiscus Accounts are mapped to Beancount accounts through [hibiscus/.accounts](hibiscus/.accounts) (set via `ACCOUNTS_MAPPING_CSV`).
 - Choose either `H2`, to query the Hibiscus database directly, or `RPC`, to query via the Hibiscus XML-RPC interface (see below)
+- A number features are implemented to restrict querying H2 transactions, e.g. limit by number of entries (`LIMIT_ENTRIES`), by last date (`SINCE_DATE`), or by HUID (`SINCE_HUID`).

+## Configuration

+I decided to move most configuration to environment variables.
+Feel free to set these any way you want.
+Have a look at [.env.example](.env.example) for a description of configuration settings.

+The _common_ way to set env settings in Linux is to use a file called `.env`.
+This file is automatically loaded.
+Beancount Hibiscus Importer imitates this behaviour.
+Note that you should usually _not_ commit `.env` to git.

 ## Notes

-- Only one connection per H2DD is allowed.
+- Only one connection per H2DB is allowed.
 Close Hibiscus before importing to beancount from the H2DB
 - **Not implemented**: If you use Hibiscus to categorize transactions, these categories are not yet used to categorize the second leg of beancount transactions (e.g. expense accounts).
 - **Language conventions**: The code is primarily written in English.
 All references to Hibiscus (e.g. H2 column names) are kept in German.

 ## XML-RPC

+Note: XML-RPC query is currently a proof of concept.
+Not all H2 DB query features are implemented.

 Querying automated transaction categories from Hibiscus is only possible via XML-RPC protocol, as automated categories are not stored in H2 itself.
 See [the documentation](https://www.willuhn.de/wiki/doku.php?id=develop:xmlrpc).
-You can still query Hibiscus categories from the H2DB after transactions have been manually set to `verified` in Hibiscus (make sure to confirm hard-linking categories in this case).
+You can still query Hibiscus categories from the H2DB after transactions have been manually marked as `verified` in Hibiscus (make sure to confirm hard-linking categories in this case).

 I still wanted to be able to query via XML-RPC, as this also allows connecting to Hibiscus